unleashit/npm-library/packages/forgotPassword/readme.md

 // yup schema
 const schema = yup.object().shape({
-  email: yup
+  email: yup.string().email().max(56).required(),
-    .string()
-    .email()
-    .max(56)
-    .required(),
-  secretQuestion1: yup
+  secretQuestion1: yup.string().max(512).required(),
-    .string()
-    .max(512)
-    .required(),
-  secretQuestion2: yup
+  secretQuestion2: yup.string().max(512).required(),
-    .string()
-    .max(512)
-    .required(),
 });
 ```

 ### CSS

 Basic namespaced (BEM) css can be imported: `import '@unleashit/forgot-password/dist/forgot-password.css'`.
 CSS Module support is baked in.
-If you use CSS Modules you can `import '@unleashit/forgot-password/dist/forgot-password.module.css'` or import your own custom module targeting the internal classes and pass to the `cssModuleStyles` prop.
+If you use CSS Modules you can `import '@unleashit/forgot-password/dist/forgot-password.module.css'` or import your own custom module targeting the internal classes and pass to the `cssModule` prop.
 Please see CSS in the main readme of the repo for more info.

 ### API and Props